whotracksme/whotracks.me/blog/adblockers_performance_study.md

 ### 2. Time To Match All Requests

 We first look at all of the requests (whether they will eventually be blocked or not).

-We use a log-scale for the x-axis (time in milliseconds) to facilitate the comparison of the cumulative distribution of the time it takes for content-blockers to decide whether or not a request should be blocked.
+We use a log scale for the x-axis (time in milliseconds) to facilitate the comparison of the cumulative distribution of the time it takes for adblockers to decide whether or not a request should be blocked.

 Here is a break-down of the 99th percentile and median times for each